cppbuildenv/buildenv/docs/09_how_to_integrate.md

 # How to integarte.

-BuildEnv is just a standalone executable binary.
-However, to make it easier to invoke globally, we support adding the path of BuildEnv to the system environment variables, we can integrate buildenv via invoke cli with arguments or cli menus.
+buildenv is just a standalone executable binary.
+However, to make it easier to invoke globally, we support adding the path of buildenv to the system environment variables, we can integrate buildenv via invoke cli with arguments or cli menus.

 ## Integrate via cli arguments.